rachaelbabister/blush-bakes-blog/README.md

 - Codeanywhere - cross platform cloud IDE to deploy workspace environment to Github.
 - Cloudinary - cloud based storage for images.
 - Font Awesome - to use icons on the website.
-- Github - to store and dislay all files and assets for the website.
+- Github - to store and display all files and assets for the website.
 - Google Fonts - to import the fonts used on the website.
 - Google Image Search - to find images for the recipes.
 - Google Dev Tools - to troubleshoot, test and solve issues with any styling.